THE FALL '14 SEASON IS UNDERWAY...

-KIRTAN with Shubalananda & Ashley plus special guests
+KIRTAN with Shubalananda plus special guests

-Saturday, April 19, 7:30pm ~ Created by ancient Indian rishis from Vedic mantras, kirtan is a yoga of sound - an evening of beautiful music and heartfelt call-and-response singing.
+Saturday, September 20, 7:30pm ~ Created by ancient Indian rishis from Vedic mantras, kirtan is a yoga of sound - an evening of beautiful music and heartfelt call-and-response singing.
 No previous experience is necessary to experience its emotional depth, yet powerful as it is, kirtan is effortless and incredibly enjoyable.
 Freely offered ~ please make a donation!

 Sunday Morning DHARMA TALK & MEDITATION with Lama Tsering

-Sunday, April 27, 10-12n ~ You’re invited to receive Buddhist teachings (dharma), practice meditation, and experience the relevance and benefits of Buddhist philosophy and meditation in daily life.
+Sunday, September 21, 10-12n ~ You’re invited to receive Buddhist teachings (dharma), practice meditation, and experience the relevance and benefits of Buddhist philosophy and meditation in daily life.
 People of all ages, backgrounds, and beliefs are welcome to this freely offered biweekly event ~ donations gratefully accepted

 The Secrets Of EASE-FULL SITTING* ~ Feldenkrais with Josh Schreiber